zcash/zips/draft-zip-hybrid-deferred-devfund.md

 development fund will be zero.
 After NU6 activation, |percentage| of the block reward will be allocated to the deferred development fund.

-<u>Backwards Compatibility</u>

-Full validators can implement the reserve consensus rules without NU gating.
-Prior to NU6 activation, the percentage allocated to the reserve pool can be set to zero or be defined as an empty set, similar to existing funding streams.
-Additionally, another implementation option would be to define a new type of funding stream that directs the value to the in-protocol development fund instead of constructing a UTXO.
-This approach allows for flexibility in handling the allocation and ensures compatibility with existing mechanisms.

 <u>Reserve Pool Mechanism</u>

 The reserve pool will be a container for the issued supply, distinct from